 - 1. The subscriber does not comply with this policy. - 2.
-The system through which the subscriber has submitted the certificate signing request is known to be compromised or non-compliant to the Private Key Protection Guidelines. - 3.
+The system through which the subscriber has submitted the certificate signing request is known to be compromised or non-compliant towith the Private Key Protection Guidelines. - 3.
 The private key is lost or suspected to be compromised. - 4.
 The information in the certificate is wrong or inaccurate. - 5.
-The entity to which the certificate has been issued has been discontinued. - 6.
+The entity to whichservice that manages the certificate has been issued credential has been discontinued. - 6.
 At the request of the subscriber, or at the request of anyone able to present the private key pertaining to the issued certificate.